AstarNetwork/astar-docs/docs/integrations/indexers/subquery.md

 ### Deploy indexer

-SubQuery indexer is a multi-container solution that runs with 3 different containers.
+SubQuery indexer is a multi-container solution that runs with three different containers.

 - `postgres` : Database which stores all data from indexer
 - `subquery-node` : Event subscriber which detects EVM call/event from connected blockchain then writes in the database